Howardkhh/MVATeam1/README.md

 # E.g.:
 bash inference_private_parallel.sh 4
 ```
-**Note:** There is another bash script called `inference_private.sh`, which is a serial version that produces the same output.
-However, we strongly recommand using the parallel version due to the extended inference time of our models.
+**Note:** There is an alternative bash script called `inference_private.sh`, which is a sequential version that runs on a single GPU and produces the same output.
+However, we strongly recommend using the parallel version due to the extended inference time of our models.

 This script automatically inferences with all of our models and runs the ensemble process.
 Upon completion, the final predictions are saved as `results.json` and zipped into `results_team1.zip`.